TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

                    testLoader=unittest.defaultTestLoader, exit=True, verbosity=1, \
                    failfast=None, catchbreak=None, buffer=None, warnings=None)

-   A command-line program that loads a set of tests from *module* and runs them;
+   A command-line program that loads a set of tests kutoka *module* and runs them;
    this is primarily for making test modules conveniently executable.
    The simplest use for this function is to include the following line at the end of a test script::